wijayadavin/productrating-web/README.md

 # Submit your changes

-- Fork this repository
+- Clone this repository
-- Commit and push your changes
+- Commit your changes
-- Make a PR from your fork to this repository
+- Zip your repository and email us the zip
-- Send us an email